What to Do in Rome: Complete Guide for First Timers

 • Handmade Pasta & Roman Sauces with Riccardo: We love experiences that take us to real people’s homes, in neighborhoods where most tourists don’t make it to.
 This is that.
 Join Riccardo – who was born and raised in Rome – in his family home where you’ll make handmade pasta, classic sauces like carbonara and cacio e pepe (our two favorites), and get to connect with the food culture in Rome in a really special way.
 Plus, wine, obviously, because this is Italy.
 Vegetarians welcome.

 • Handmade Pasta with Grandma: Every culture has the phenomenon of “grandma cooks best,” with classic family recipes passed down from nonna to nonna, and unsurprisingly Italy is no different.
 You’ll make ravioli, fettuccine and farfalle – all from scratch – in their family home.
-Note that this tour is a bit outside of Rome (you meet here) so you’ll need to find your way there and back on the train.
+Note that this tour is a ways outside of Rome (you meet here) so you’ll need to find your way there and back on the train.
 Vegetarians welcome.

 Explore Rome’s Rich Food Culture with a Food Tour